omerxx/tmux-sessionx/README.md

 # If found, it'll launch the template using tmuxinator
 set -g @sessionx-tmuxinator-mode 'off'

+# Turn on fzf-marks (default: off) mode to launch a new session from your marks
+set -g @sessionx-fzf-marks-mode 'off'

 # If you want to filter sessions, use a comma separated list of session names
 # e.g. set -g @sessionx-filtered-sessions 'scratch,somesession'
 # This will filter out sessions that contain 'scratch' (used by tmux-floax)